DevVivan/odin-project/README.md

 # The Odin Project Progress

 This is a repository for the tracking of my progress on [*The Odin Project*](https://www.theodinproject.com/dashboard).
-The Odin Project (TOP) is a free open source coding curriculum for full-stack web development training.
+The Odin Project (TOP) is a free open-source coding curriculum for full-stack web development training.
 The program offers courses that cover the basics of web development, JavaScript and Ruby on Rails.

 ## Notes